PhamMinhHiepIT2/devops-challenges/prob02/solution.md

 * **Monitoring & Alerting:** Implement monitoring and alerting for scaling metrics.
 * **Load Testing:** Conduct load testing to fine-tune autoscaling configurations.
 * **Capacity Planning:** Proactively plan for growth.

-This document provides a general autoscaling strategy.
-Adapt it to your specific application requirements.
-Continuous monitoring and adjustment are essential.